 What Role Do I Play in Proving Medical Negligence?

-In many cases, medical and clinical negligence claims are preceded by a complaint being lodged to the medical professional or provider responsible for the treatment.
+Most often, negligence claims are preceded by a complaint made to the medical professional or provider responsible for the treatment.
 You can make a complaint yourself without the help of your solicitor.
 Your complaint should include the following:

 - The time, date and location you received the treatment;